If Your Mood Changes When It Gets Warmer, It Could Be A Kind Of Seasonal Depression

-So what's behind reverse SAD?
-"Although Winter SAD is well understood," Dr. Romano tells Bustle, "more research needs to be done on Summer SAD.
-Various studies have attempted to explain Summer SAD and have proposed such causes as high pollen counts, exposure to too much sunlight, high temperatures, and changes in circadian rhythms."
-Alterations in melatonin production, the hormone that regulates human sleep and is stimulated by exposure to sunlight, have been suggested as a serious candidate for what's behind the mood change.
-We know that melatonin changes can mess with our energy levels and sleep — it's marketed as a sleep aid for people with jet lag — but more research needs to be done on whether longer days and more sun have a tangible effect on people with reverse SAD.
+"Various studies have attempted to explain Summer SAD and have proposed such causes as high pollen counts, exposure to too much sunlight, high temperatures, and changes in circadian rhythms," Dr. Romano tells Bustle.
+"Researchers don't know the causes of reverse SAD, but they theorize that, like winter SAD, feelings of depression may be linked to the amount of light people receive," Dr. Sarin says.
+Changes in melatonin production, the hormone that regulates human sleep and is stimulated by exposure to sunlight, have been suggested as a serious candidate for what's behind the mood change.
+"In warmer climates close to the equator, reverse SAD is more common than it is in temperate zones," Dr. Sarin says.
+Melatonin changes can mess with your energy levels and sleep — it's marketed as a sleep aid for people with jet lag — but more research needs to be done on whether it might affect reverse SAD.